Return to a galaxy far, far away

 Lucasfilm have confirmed they won’t be using CGI to recreate Carrie Fisher in the film, following her death in December 2016, so she is unlikely to appear at all – which could mean there is a large time gap between The Last Jedi and Episode 9.

-Could Luke come back as a Force Ghost?
+Could Luke come back as a Force ghost?

-Rian Johnson has since commented on the speculation: “I don’t know where the next movie is going to go.
+Since the release of The Last Jedi, director Rian Johnson has since commented on the speculation: “I don’t know where the next movie is going to go.
 J.J.
 (Abrams) and Chris Terrio are writing it right now.
 But it seemed like the potential of Luke crossing into a new realm, that offers exciting possibilities for the role he plays in the coming chapter.
 No one’s ever really gone.
 Again, I’m not writing the script, so I don’t know.
 But as a fan, I would hope [he returns].”

 Will we learn anything more about Rey’s parents?